glassroom/torch_train_test_loop/README.md

 We were unable to find a simple, composable, standalone tool for manipulating training loops *without* the overhead and complexity of a full-blown framework.

 If you regularly find yourself digging through code path dependencies to figure out how to try something new in your training loop, this tool is for you.
 It tries to do the bare minimum necessary for composing loops without getting in your way.
-The code is meant to be easy to understand and modify.
+Also, the code meant to be easy to understand and modify -- under 70 lines of Python excluding comments.

 ## Overview

 **torch_train_test_loop** consists of just two classes, `TrainTestLoop` and `LoopComponent`, that work together:

 * `TrainTestLoop` contains logic for running training/validation and testing loops: It manages epochs and batches, iterates over datasets, sets a torch.no_grad() context for validating and testing, changes model state to train() or eval() as necessary, and manages other variables that control loop state.
 All other computations are performed by invoking callbacks of one or more `LoopComponent` instances at predefined points on each iteration.
-For more details, see the [class definition](torch_train_test_loop.py).

 * `LoopComponent` contains callback methods invoked by a `TrainTestLoop` instance at predefined points on each iteration.
 For a list of predefined callback methods, see the [class definition](torch_train_test_loop.py).
 If a loop has multiple components, their callbacks are invoked in the following order: